 - Both materials heat up quickly because of their high heat conduction property.
 That’s why they cook faster and save cooking time.

-- With either a ceramic or a marble frying pan, your food will be evenly cooked.
+- Your food will be evenly cooked with either a ceramic or a marble frying pan.
 This is because they distribute heat evenly.

-In spite of their long list of similarities, they have two differences.
-Marble cookware is more durable than ceramic cookware, but the latter offers better visual appeal.
+Despite their long list of similarities, they have two differences.
+Marble cookware is more durable than ceramic, but the latter offers better visual appeal.
 So, none of them is better than the other.
 You can only choose the one that suits you better.

 Is Marble or Nonstick Coating Better?